This course is now full for 2017/18. You will be able to apply to start in September 2018 from Autumn 2017.

 Additionally, using a systematic approach, the module will enable you to develop practical advanced clinical assessment skills which are an essential element of the advanced clinical practice role.

-Clinical Decision Making and Differential Diagnosis
+Clinical Decision Making for Differential Diagnosis

 Advanced practioners are required to assess, diagnose and implement care in a variety of practice settings.
-Building on the Health Assessment module, this modules aims to enable the development of clinical reasoning and problem solving skills whch are essential for safe advanced practice.
+Building on the Health Assessment module, this modules aims to enable the development of clinical reasoning and problem solving skills which are essential for safe advanced practice.
 You will study theories of decision making, and will be provided the opportunity to formulate differential diagnoses through the consideration of complex information including tests, investigators and other evidence from sources appropriate to the clinical situation.

 It is intended that by studying this module you will increase knowledge and understanding of populations to make appropriate decisions for an advanced practice level based upon the best evidence available.
-This includes understanding physiological processes in greater depth and detail, as well as critically evaluate evidence from relevant health policy and public health sources.
+This includes understanding physiological processes in greater depth and detail, as well as critically evaluating evidence from relevant health policy and public health sources.

 You will be provided with quantitative and qualitative research methods that will satisfy your learning needs.
 You will identify a population and sample, consider methods of data collection and analysis, strengthen credibility and apply ethical principles, providing a sound foundation for your final Masters project.

 Leadership Skills and Project Management for Health and Healthcare